Plasma Cutter Troubleshooting: That You May Face While Working

 The plasma cutter fails to make a conductive connection with the dirty metal surface.
 The presence the oil, rust, dust or any contaminants will hamper the current.

-It’s another common troubleshooting that people often face.
+Tools Specialist say about another common troubleshooting that people often face.
 Crashes and tip-ups with the work piece can damage the torch irreparably.
 A torch height sensor can protect your torch by correcting the height.
 Programming a shape cutting system can prevent collisions.
 Finally, break away torch mounting devices can prevent damages.

 Using torch like a hammer